Leon Britton: Coaching and backroom roles

 In November 2017, Swansea manager Paul Clement appointed Britton as an assistant coach, after the departure of Claude Makélélé from the coaching staff.
 Britton remained available for selection as a player, but relinquished his captaincy following his coaching appointment.

 Britton was named caretaker manager at Swansea on 21 December 2017, after the dismissal of Clement the previous day.
 In his first game in charge, on 23 December, Swansea drew 1–1 at home to Crystal Palace, a result which left them at the bottom of the league.
 Britton remained in charge for Swansea's Boxing Day match against Liverpool at Anfield, where the Swans were comprehensively beaten 5–0.
 This was his last match as caretaker manager as the Swans appointed former Sheffield Wednesday coach Carlos Carvalhal as their new manager.
 Britton then chose to relinquish his coaching duties to concentrate on playing.

 Britton was appointed football advisor to the board of directors at Swansea City on 21 May 2019.
 Along with chairman Trevor Birch and club president Alan Curtis, Britton helped choose Steve Cooper as Swansea's new manager following the departure of Graham Potter in 2019.
 Britton was appointed Swansea's first Sporting Director on 4 September 2019, but relinquished his duties in June 2020.

+In November 2025, Britton and former midfield partner Joe Allen were appointed interim coaches under Vítor Matos while the club awaited work permits for Matos' team.
+In December, it was announced that the club would be keeping the pair on as coaches.